Youth Program COVID-19 FAQS

 The JCCSF follows the guidance of the San Francisco Department of Public Health, read their full recommendation for Covid-19 Symptoms.

-For children who have exhibited Covid-19 symptoms but have had no known close contact to someone who tested positive with Covid-19, they will be permitted to return to the program with either
+For children who have exhibited COVID-19 symptoms but have had no known close contact to someone who tested positive with COVID-19, they will be permitted to return to the program after showing a negative COVID-19 test.

 The JCCSF follows the guidance of the San Francisco Depart of Public Health, read their full Returning to School Policy.

-We will accept either a negative PCR or Antigen test to return to school.
+We will accept either a negative PCR or Antigen test to return to school or camp.
 This is confirmed via the health order about returning to school issued by SFDPH on August 10 – see page 2, section 5,a,I, 1.

-Families must notify the Program Director immediately upon learning of a positive-tested Covid-19 exposure for their child.
+Families must notify the Program Director immediately upon learning of a positive-tested COVID-19 exposure for their child.
 This includes any person the child may have been within 6 feet for 15 minutes altogether or more within a given day, with or without a mask.
+As long as your child has no symptoms, they will be allowed to attend the program.

 Please contact your program director ASAP.
 We will begin a process, likely in coordination with SFDPH, to assess what, if any, impact this has on other participants and staff at the JCCSF.

 The JCCSF has developed a response plan that begins with contacting SFDPH to determine what, if any, impact this has on others in the program and what our specific response will be.
-Depending on the specifics of the situation our response could range from communication to the cohort (i.e. General Advisory) to notify individuals that they were a Close Contact and if unvaccinated should isolate for a period of time.
+Depending on the specifics of the situation our response could range from communication to the cohort (i.e. General Advisory) to notify individuals that they were a Close Contact and what, if any, testing protocols are recommended for a child’s return to the program.
 Families can expect clear and expedient communication.

-Yes, all JCCSF teachers and staff are fully vaccinated.
+Yes, all JCCSF teachers, staff and camp staff are fully vaccinated.

 What does fully vaccinated mean?